Greening the Public Market

 MarketMatters-page-header

 At the City of Rochester Public Market, we strive to be a model of environmental stewardship.
-Here's some of the things we're doing to green the Market:
+Here's some of the things we're doing to make the Market more ecological:

-New Indoor Shed and Food Stands: The completed $8.5 million Market renovation and expansion project features the complete replacement of the indoor, or "B" Shed and also the replacement of the four stand-alone food stands on the grounds of the Market.
-These state of the art new structures will be much more energy efficient (e.g. LED and photo cell controlled lighting, air curtains to control heat loss) and provide better amenities and comfort for vendors and shoppers.
-See our Public Market Improvement page for all the details
+New Indoor Shed and Food Stands: The $8.5 million Market renovation and expansion project finished in 2017 features the complete replacement of the indoor, or "B" Shed and also the replacement of the four stand-alone food stands on the grounds of the Market.
+These state of the art new structures are much more energy efficient (e.g. LED and photo cell controlled lighting, air curtains to control heat loss) and provide better amenities and comfort for vendors and shoppers.

 Solar Panels.
 Atop the historic, curved "A" Shed are 66 solar panels, that generate energy for the Market and also out to the power grid when the demand at the Market is low.
-Since deployed, these solar panels have prevented over 90 tons of carbon dioxide from entering the atmosphere!
+Since deployed, this modest but mighty solar array has prevented hundreds of tons of carbon dioxide from entering the atmosphere!

 B-Shed-June-17-(3) marketsolar bikeprogramsticker

-Flower City Pickers : Thanks to the initiative of this non-profit and its dedicated volunteers, thousands of pounds of produce is collected weekly from vendors at the Market and delivered to a wide array of community organizations that serve citizens in need.
+: Thanks to the initiative of this non-profit and its dedicated volunteers, thousands of pounds of food is collected weekly from vendors or 'rescued' at the Market, and delivered to a wide array of community organizations that serve citizens in need.
 In addition, the Pickers divert waste food destined for the garbage and get it to local farms for livestock feed or composting!

 Bike Infrastructure and Programs: Those who ride their bikes to the Market are making significant contributions to improved air and water quality--as well as to their own health.
 We've installed covered bike parking as well as racks throughout the grounds, and offer a bike path and bridge directly onto the Market grounds from Scio Street.
 We also offer two Pace bike share stations at the Market!